HEMANTH-S-KUMAR-1/Professional-Weather-Dashboard/README.md

 1. Check the [Issues](https://github.com/yourusername/professional-weather-dashboard/issues) page
 2. Create a new issue with detailed information
+3. Check the diagnostic tools at `/diagnostics` for API issues
-3. Join our community discussions
+4. Join our community discussions

 ---